 Recently, there have been a number of cyber attacks targeted at financial institutions.
 These attacks are designed to exploit potential vulnerabilities in financial institution servers and Customer web browsers in an effort to gain login identification and password information.
 BankFinancial strongly urges you to take the following precautions to protect yourself from cyber attacks and keep your personal financial information private and secure.

 - Never use information that is easily accessible - such as your Social Security number, birthday or home address - as your Personal Identification Number (PIN) or password.

-- Keep the PIN you use to log into Online Banking a secret.
-Change it often to make certain nobody will guess it, and never allow anyone else to use it.
+- Keep the PIN you use to log into Online Banking a secret, and never allow anyone else to use it.

 - Use extreme caution when opening email attachments from any site and following URLs.
 If you have not received email from a site before, even a trusted one, be very careful opening attachments or following other links.

 - Do not provide any personal financial information via email, and never respond to unsolicited emails asking for personal and financial information.
 Be cautious with the type of information you send via email.
 Do not include personal information such as your Social Security number or provide financial information such as account numbers, account balances, or charge card numbers.

 - Periodically check your credit report for unauthorized activity.
 Three major credit report agencies are Equifax, Experian and TransUnion.
 You can obtain a free credit report online.

 - Use the latest available version of your browser, for example, Microsoft Edge, Google Chrome, Firefox and Apple Safari.
 Be sure to keep up to date on the latest security patches.

 - Apply vendor-supplied software patches in a timely manner.
 Regularly visit the Microsoft web site for the most current patches to the operating system.